Azure Data Lake Storage Gen2

 File Configuration Property Description

-You can specify the entire path to the objects.
 You can include Ant-style path patterns to specify objects in nested directories.

 Include Metadata Includes system-defined and custom metadata in record header attributes.